-It is amazing what the environment around you can do to for your mental state.
+It is amazing what the environment around you can do for your mental state.
 Organizing your desk so that everything you need is within reach is a great way to get a head start on your study session.
 If your study space is your room, pick up a little!
-The act of picking up your daily clutter (we all have at least a little) will help you to declutter your mind a be prepared to crack the books.
+The act of picking up your daily clutter (we all have at least a little) will help you to declutter your mind.

 3. Set a schedule

 Set a study schedule (like a time of the week or the day).
 It’s a great way to keep procrastination out of your daily life.
-By setting aside a certain of time, you will not only insure that you have enough time to complete your assignments and study for your exams, you’ll also begin to make studying a normal part of your daily routine.
+By setting aside a certain amount of time, you will not only ensure that you have enough time to complete your assignments and study for your exams, but you’ll also begin to make studying a normal part of your daily routine.

 4. Just DO it!

 The hardest part of pretty much anything is starting.
 But no matter how much you hate math or history or doing the dishes, it’s usually not so bad once you’ve gotten started.
 Set yourself a goal of studying for a solid 15-20 minutes without a break and see how you feel when the time is up.
 Chances are, you’ll be able to commit to another 15-20 minutes.

 5. Pump up the jam